Search over 6 Australian Terrier dogs across Australia

 Are Australian Terriers Family-Friendly?

-They are generally affectionate and energetic dogs.
-These little dogs are known for their lively and playful nature, making them great playmates for children.
+Yes, they are affectionate and energetic dogs.
+Their lively and playful nature makes them great playmates for children.

 Common Health Issues & Considerations